isabella232/win32-pr.es-es/desktop-src/extensible-storage-engine/esenttoomanysortsexception-class.md

 ---
 # <a name="esenttoomanysortsexception-class"></a>Clase EsentTooManySortsException

 Clase base para JET_err.
-Excepciones de TooManySorts.
+TooManySorts exceptions.

 ## <a name="inheritance-hierarchy"></a>Jerarquía de herencia